List of Game of Thrones characters: House Arryn

-is the only child of Jon and Lysa Arryn and a sickly boy doted on by his mother.
+is the only child of Jon and Lysa Arryn and a sickly boy doted on by his mother, following the death of his father, he is the Head of House Arryn, Defender of the Vale and Warden of the East.
 He is still breastfed despite being well into pre-adolescence, and is mentally and socially maladjusted.
 He enjoys seeing people executed by defenestration, whether they are guilty or not.
 In season 1, he is present at Tyrion Lannister's trial, but shows little to no interest in the details and continuously begs his mother to make the "little Lannister baby-man" fly, which would mean Tyrion being executed, although Tyrion is acquitted.
 In season 4, he greets Petyr "Littlefinger" Baelish as "Uncle Petyr" and meets his cousin, Sansa Stark, for the first time.
 After Lysa is killed, Petyr proposes that Robin be taken on several tours of the Vale so as to prepare him for ruling it one day as its new Lord, though Petyr implies that his intention is for Robin to be killed in the process.
 In season 5, Robin is being trained in the art of fighting, but lacks the skill and determination due to his upbringing.
 Petyr leaves him in the care of Yohn Royce.
 In season 6, Robin is informed of Sansa's escape from House Bolton, and through Petyr's manipulations, Robin gives the order for the Knights of the Vale to aid her and Jon Snow against Ramsay Bolton.
 In season 8, following the death of Daenerys Targaryen, Robin is a member of the Great Council, and advocates for Bran Stark.